thebiggive/donate-frontend/docs/browser-support.md

 if they do encounter a bug when using one of our supported browsers.

 We may also need to specify operating system versions to add detail above, particularly in the case of iOS.

+Users running an unsupported browser will see a warning on the site.

+## For Developers:

+When updating the supported browser list please also review .browserslistrc and the `supportedBrowsers` npm script.
+.browserslistrc is used to configure the angular build process, while the supportedBrowsers script controls which browsers we show a "not supported" message to.
+These can be edited independently to allow working around any Angular / vite issues when we ask it to support older browsers, and/or configuring angular to attempt to support older browsers than the app as a whole, including e.g. stripe and 3DS, is usable with.

+Also consider updating settings in the regression test project (e.g. `wdio.testingbot-all.conf.cjs`, `wdio.testingbot-safari.conf.cjs`, etc) to reflect our supported browser selection.